pedrob/todoapp/README.md

 # todoapp
-A simple web to make TODO.
+A simple web app to make TODO.

 ## Quick Start